 This money can never compensate for the losses these individuals suffer.
 Instead, these benefits help to ease the financial burdens while the workers or their families experience a difficult time.

-We can explain more about how workers’ comp payments work in Georgia when you contact us for help.
+We can explain more about how workers’ compensation payments work in Georgia when you contact us for help.

 Does Workers’ Comp Cover Psychological Trauma?